“One thing you can’t hide – is when you’re crippled inside.” ~ John Lennon

 Parasympathetic nervous system, responsible for ‘rest and digest’ or ‘feed and breed’ syndrome, neutralizes the impact of the sympathetic nervous system and creates a sense of harmony in the body.

-But due to highly strenuous atmosphere and surroundings, our body resets the benchmark of usual state of being, when it comes to stress and shock.
-Simply put, the body is chronically stressed and the hip flexors are on alert throughout.
+Due to a highly strenuous atmosphere, our body resets the benchmark of the usual state of being, and pushes the hip flexors on alert.

-But by now, the body recognizes tightness of hip flexors and suppressed emotions, to be a natural state of being.
-This leads to hampering the functions of the autonomic nervous system.
+By now, the body recognizes the tightness of hip flexors and suppressed emotions to be a natural state of being, which hampers the functions of the autonomic nervous system.

 Psoas Muscle – Trauma to Recovery

-A significant part of instinctual reflexes, psoas is the only flexor muscle connecting the spine to the legs and fascia connecting to the diaphragmatic breathing system.
-A tight psoas muscle therefore, leads to shortness of breath or chest breathing, adding on to stress further.
-The cyclical motion of stress, which indirectly affects psoas and a tight psoas attributing to stress levels, cannot be broken until an external stimulus is injected.
+A significant part of instinctual reflexes, the psoas is the only flexor muscle connecting the spine to the legs and fascia connecting to the diaphragmatic breathing system.
+A tight psoas muscle, therefore, leads to shortness of breath or chest breathing, adding to stress further.
+The cyclical motion of stress, which indirectly affects the psoas and a tight psoas attributed to stress levels, cannot be broken until an external stimulus is applied.

 Liz Koch further adds that the fear of falling, getting into a dangerous situation, is yet another instinctual reflex.

-The emotional traumas imbalance the deep core along with the psoas and creates restrictions in the root and sacral chakra.
+The emotional traumas imbalance the deep core along with the psoas and create restrictions in the root and sacral chakra.

-After a trauma, it is the ardent need of the body to come back in safety restoration mode.
+After a trauma, it is the need of the body to come back into a safe restoration mode.
 But just by telling someone that they are safe, the restoration does not fall back.
-The body has its own system to break free from the setback.
+The body has its system to break free from the setback.

 Sometimes this breakthrough comes through re-enactment of an incident in the mind and a feeling of overcoming it.
 We release the deeper levels of emotions gradually, as the feeling of safety starts to set in.
 But the frozen residual traumatic energy is still left in the psoas and hip area, as some of the strongest muscles are situated in this region.

-So what should one do to release the psoas muscles?
+So what should one do to release the psoas muscles and free your body from trapped emotions?
 Just by massaging the psoas muscles or activating them, we might trigger the memories of the past.

 Sacral Chakra – The Store House of Trapped Emotions

-Yet another reason for the hips to be the safe house of traumatic emotions is because of the second chakra.
+Yet another reason for the hips to be the safe house of traumatic emotions is because of the Sacral chakra.
 Located under the belly button, this chakra engulfs the entire pelvic area.
-The center of emotions and passions, a blocked Sacral Chakra is a ploy for trapped emotions.
-As per Yogic philosophy, the chakra store any and all forms of emotions and experiences.
+The center of emotions and passions, a blocked Sacral Chakra, is a ploy for trapped emotions.
+As per Yogic philosophy, the chakra stores any form of emotions and experiences.
 Our relationship with others as well as with ourselves is defined by this chakra.

 An imbalance in the sacral chakra is often denoted by an inability to express our emotions and blocking them permanently.
-If there is an imbalance in the orange energy system, the sensory organs, genitals, hips, spleen, womb etc. would indicate excessive need for attention or low functioning.
+If there is an imbalance in the orange energy system, the sensory organs, genitals, hips, spleen, womb, etc., would indicate an excessive need for attention or low functioning.

 With alternate sciences gaining a warm acceptance, art forms like Yoga, Trauma Release Exercise (TRE), Fascia Unwinding, Hands on Healing, Meditation, Visualization techniques, all are being taken up.
 Many war survivors, soldiers, people survived in car accidents are being subjected to such therapies.